avishgumber/avishgumber/README.md

 - 👀 I’m interested in the world of Data analytics
 - 🌱 I’m currently learning Data science
 - 📫 How to reach me avishgumber02@gmail.com
-- 🚀 Fun fact I'm fascinated about how psychology plays a role in marketing
+- 🚀 Fun fact I'm fascinated about how data and psychology plays a role in marketing

 <!---
 avishgumber/avishgumber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.